EWMBA Commencement Recognition

 The Commencement program also recognizes the Academic Achievement Award, awarded to the student with the highest Cumulative GPA in each graduation year.
 The student who receives this award will be recognized on stage at the Commencement ceremony and in the Commencement program.

 The Beyond Yourself Fellow designation is awarded to graduating MBA students who have displayed a commitment to the “Beyond Yourself” defining principle by completing 60 or more hours of community service during their time in the program.
 Hours may be logged in the Service Hours website.
-The deadline is April 14th, 2023.
+The deadline is March 30 at 11:59PM PST.

 Criteria for hours: